Instrument Cluster (Immobilizer circuitry) Repair Service for 2000-2005 VW Beetle.

 "01128 - Immobilizer Pickup Coil (D2) - 35-10 - Intermittent" is typically stored in the memory of instrument cluster.

-(If the instrument cluster does not power up at all, there may be a need for more thorough rework or replacement of the PCB)
+(If the instrument cluster does not power up at all, is unstable or experiences erratic behavior such as power cycling, there may be a need for more thorough rework or REMAN procedure, including (in some cases where corrosion damage has set in) the need to replace the main circuit board - PLEASE REFERENCE ITEM/SKU 1301.)

 2 Year Warranty